disha-prashar/ai_npcs/README.md

 3. Upload the JSON file and create a dataset on the HuggingFace cloud [here](https://huggingface.co/datasets/dprashar/npc_dialogue_rpg_quests) which can be used to fine-tune Zephyr.
 4. Use train_zephyr.py to fine-tune the downloaded Zephyr model on the dataset uploaded to HuggingFace.
 5. Test the model's accuracy using test_trained_model.py.
+- The Zephyr 7B Model can be attained from the PlasticSCM Nomad_XR cloud in the Project "CS4470_integratedLLM" workspace under Assets\StreamingAssets\zephyr-7b.gguf

 ### Directories and Their Contents
 archive: files in this directory were used for testing and experimentation